wayne-xyz/DPportal/README.md

 - Preview jpeg files, only jpeg files are supported.
 - Download file, both jpeg and tif files are supported.
 - Include the tif:sentinel(2024), nicfi(2024), jpeg: EsriworldImagery.
+- Tif files size using two type, if small than 4ha, the size will be 50000 sq meters, if larger than 4ha, the size will be 200000 sq meters.